Jewish eschatology: Rabbinic legends

 Above this Paradise is the higher Gan Eden, where God is enthroned and explains the Torah to its inhabitants.
 The higher Gan Eden contains 310 worlds and is divided into seven compartments.
 The compartments are not described, though it is implied that each compartment is greater than the previous one and is made open to a soul based on its merit.
-The first compartment is for Jewish martyrs, the second for those who drowned, the third for "Rabban Yohanan ben Zakkai and his disciples," the fourth for those whom the cloud of glory carried off, the fifth for penitents, the sixth for youths who have never sinned; and the seventh for the poor who lived decently and studied Torah.
+The first compartment is for Jewish martyrs, the second for those who drowned, the third for "Rabban Yohanan ben Zakkai and his disciples", the fourth for those whom the "cloud of glory" carried off, the fifth for penitents, the sixth for youths who never sinned, and the seventh for the poor who lived decently and studied the Torah.